ElOleksii/workouts-log-bot/README.md

 npm install
 ```

-3. Create file .env in the root and pass the bot's token
+3. Create file .env in the root and pass the bot's token and the other URLs

 ```
 BOT_TOKEN=your_bot_token